 The first distinction between friendly fraud and conventional fraud in online payments is the fact that the fraudster is not using a stolen credit card or credentials, but their own (or from a friend, family member, etc.).
 The initial intent of the ''friendly fraudster'' is to receive and retain goods and services while asking for chargeback under the claim they did not make the purchase nor receive goods or services.

 It is evident that there is a common denominator when it comes to friendly fraud - chargebacks.
 That is why friendly fraud is often referred to as chargeback fraud.
-The cardholders with ''unfriendly'' intentions have figured out how to game the chargeback process in order to benefit from it, claiming legitimate purchases to be fraudulent.
+The cardholders with ''unfriendly'' intentions have figured out how to game the chargeback process.
+In order to benefit from it, they claim legitimate purchases to be fraudulent.

 Now that we cleared up the difference, it is good to know that 86% of all chargebacks (Paymentsource) are likely to be friendly fraud.
 A mechanism used for protecting the customer is being abused, and merchants' hands are tied.

 The truth is, not all friendly fraud is malicious.
 There are cases where an honest misunderstanding took place.
 But that makes things even more complex when it comes to detecting and preventing such fraudulent activities.
-To help you understand the most common types of friendly fraud, let's go through our list and distinguish the ones which are malicious from unintentional ones.
+Let's go through our list and distinguish the ones which are malicious from unintentional ones.

 An average cardholder does not understand nor cares about the difference between chargebacks and refunds.
-Instead of contacting the merchant to file for a refund, they go directly to their issuing bank to reverse the charges, resulting in a chargeback, which harms the merchant
+Instead of contacting the merchant to file for a refund, they go to their issuing bank to reverse the charges.
+This results in a chargeback, which harms the merchant.